About Mississippi Governor's School

 How the program works

 The MGS curriculum varies from session to session as a matter of necessity, flexibility, and growth.
 MGS accepts new course proposals each year from university faculty and educators from across the state and beyond.
-Past courses have explored literary analysis, botany, creative writing, sociology, astronomy, fractal geometry, ballroom dancing, historical research, entomology, philosophy, and bioethics (just to name a few), but all courses draw on multiple fields of study while learning about their focus topics.
-In addition to MGS courses, scholars participate in a jam-packed schedule of leadership and personal development activities, team-building games, recreational activities, and more.
+Past courses have explored literary analysis, creative writing, astronomy, fractal geometry, ballroom dancing, historical research, entomology, and philosophy (just to name a few).
+In addition to MGS courses, scholars participate in a jam-packed schedule of personal development activities, team-building games, recreational activities, and more.